Data extracted in November 2025

 Contact mode of injury

 Data on accidents at work by contact mode of injury relate to how the victim of an accident was hurt by the material agent that caused their injury.
-If there are several modes of injury identified, then the one causing the most serious injury should be recorded.
+If there are several modes of injury identified, then the mode causing the most serious injury should be recorded.

-Figure 7: Accidents at work by contact mode of injury and economic activity, EU, 2021
+Figure 7: Accidents at work by contact mode of injury and economic activity, EU, 2023

 Source: Eurostat (hsw_ph3_08)